Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/daedalus.md

 ZenGin engine uses its own script language called Daedalus[^1].
 The language is used to define the game logic, dialogues, AI, missions, and other game-related content.

-Daedalus synatx is a mix of `C` and `C++`.
+Daedalus syntax is a mix of `C` and `C++`.
 The script language is not case-sensitive and whitespace is ignored.

 ## Identifiers and Keywords